signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

      * Running on http://10.42.1.202:5000/ (Press CTRL+C to quit)
     ```

-Then test the service (in a separate shell in the `o11y-bootcamp/bootcamp/service/src` directory) with:
+Then test the service in a separate shell in the `~/o11y-bootcamp/bootcamp/service/src` directory with:

 === "Shell Command"